JayAuburn/microbiome-gardener/SETUP.md

 **👤 USER & 🤖 AI ASSISTANT TASK - Authenticate to Google Cloud (via gcloud CLI):**
 **AI ASSISTANT will run the commands, and the USER will interact with the prompts.**

-The AI assistant will run the `gcloud auth application-default login` command.
+The AI assistant will run the `gcloud auth login` command.
 Make sure to follow the prompts:

 1. Authenticate in the browser
 2. Grant the necessary permissions